JINDALSTEL

 Thyssenkrupp has tried to sell TKSE several times in the past decades, pursuing everything from listings to spinoffs and joint ventures to outright sales of the cyclical high-cost business.

-Failure to sell TKSE would be a setback for Thyssenkrupp CEO Miguel Lopez's plan to turn the storied German engineering group into a holding by divesting stakes in all of its business divisions ranging from car parts to clean-tech.
+Failure to sell TKSE would mean a setback for the plan by Thyssenkrupp CEO Miguel Lopez to turn the storied German engineering group into a holding by divesting stakes in all of its business divisions ranging from car parts to clean-tech.

-Among the factors complicating talks are 2.4 billion euros ($2.8 billion) of pension liabilities tied to TKSE - a hurdle in past sales efforts - as well as differing ideas over how much future investment is needed, the people said.
+Among the factors complicating talks are 2.4 billion euros ($2.8 billion) of pension liabilities tied to TKSE, which has been a hurdle in past sales efforts, as well as differing ideas over how much future investment is needed, the people said.

 In addition, there has been growing unease at Jindal Steel International over rising energy costs in Europe, the second source said.
 Energy costs in Europe were already higher than in the United States and Asia, and they have soared further as a result of the Iran war.